What is an Instant Pot? Learn the differences between instant pot vs. slow cooker & pressure cooker and how to cook delicious recipes with it.

 Cooked in a savory soy sauce broth with daikon, these Slow Cooker Chicken Wings give you plenty of hands-off time but surprisingly moist and tender meat.

 A once-a-time-consuming dish like pork belly can now be prepared in a much faster time with an instant pot.
 The best part is you don’t have to constantly monitor the cooking temperature and liquid to get the pork super tender.
-Enjoy the Pressure Cooker Pork Belly with steaming bowl of rice!
+Enjoy the Pressure Cooker Pork Belly with a steaming bowl of rice!

 Cooking oxtails take a long time, but not anymore!
-With pressure cooker, you can make this hearty Oxtail Soup in a much shorter time!
+With a pressure cooker, you can make this hearty Oxtail Soup in a much shorter time!

 If you love curry, it’s time to try Japanese Seafood Curry packed with amazing flavors from the shrimp, squid, scallops, spices, and kombu dashi.